isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 Look to see if a variable is actually mutated, and flag it if not.
-Unfortunately, it may be impossible to detect when a non-`const` was not intended to vary.
+Unfortunately, it may be impossible to detect when a non-`const` was not *intended* to vary (vs when it merely did not vary).

-### <a name="Res-recycle"></a> ES.26: Don't use a variable for two unrelated purposes
+### <a name="Res-recycle"></a>ES.26: Don't use a variable for two unrelated purposes

 ##### Reason